SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 # Introduction to Graph
-If we have relationship between people, as an example khaled know Fahad and Fahad know Khaled and Majed, but Majed doesn't know neither Khaled nor Fahad.
+If we have a relationship between people, for example, Khaled knows Fahad and Fahad knows Khaled and Majed, but Majed doesn't know either Khaled nor Fahad.
 How can we store this relationship in a data structure?

 Well, we can use **Graph** to store this relationship.
-Graph is data structure that store objects and their relationships with other objects.
+Graph is a data structure that stores objects and their relationships with other objects.

 > We can represent the connection between them as a graph drawing.